ronaldbosma/blog/content/blog/cleaning-up-your-test-data-builders.md

 ### Conclusion

 By combining the [Object Mother](https://martinfowler.com/bliki/ObjectMother.html) and [Test Data Builder](http://www.natpryce.com/articles/000714.html) patterns and refactoring your build methods to flow more like natural language, your code can read more like a sentence.
 Almost like a Given step in a Gherkin scenario.
+This will improve the readability of your tests and makes them easier to maintain.

 The full C# code example with intermediate refactoring steps can be found [here](https://github.com/ronaldbosma/blog/tree/master/examples/CleaningUpYourTestDataBuilders).